Lexicon of Musical Invective: Examination

-According to La Grange, "all these accusations were also leveled at Mahler, except for the fifth, since it was not insufficiency but an excess of technique that critics denounced, convinced they had identified virtuosity whose sole purpose was to mask a lack of inspiration," a true trope in musical criticism.
+According to La Grange, similar accusations were later directed at Gustav Mahler, with the exception of technical inadequacy.
+In Mahler’s case, critics instead alleged an excess of technique, interpreted as virtuosity masking a lack of inspiration.

-The Lexicon of Musical Invective, in its examination of the discord between composers and music critics, synthesizes analyses of the critical reception of individual composers.
-Nicolas Slonimsky cites the 1877 compilation by Wilhelm Tappert, editor of the Allgemeine deutsche Musikzeitung, as "the first lexicon of musical invectives, limited to anti-Wagnerian protests."
-This work was entitled Ein Wagner-Lexicon, Wörterbuch der Unhöflichkeit, enthaltend grobe, höhnende, gehässige und verleumderische Ausdrücke welche gegen den Meister Richard Wagner, The term was employed by his detractors to disparage both Wagner and his supporters, and the volume was meticulously curated to provide a source of edification during moments of ennui.
-The thematic entries of this compendium offer a poignant illustration of the lengths to which critics will go in their pursuit of disparagement.
+The Lexicon of Musical Invective synthesizes such examples to examine the relationship between composers and critics, drawing on historical reception studies of individual figures.
+Slonimsky also identifies an earlier precedent in an 1877 compilation by Wilhelm Tappert, editor of the Allgemeine deutsche Musikzeitung.
+This work, Ein Wagner-Lexicon, Wörterbuch der Unhöflichkeit, collected anti-Wagnerian commentary and is described by Slonimsky as the first lexicon of musical invective limited to criticism of Richard Wagner.
+The volume assembled derogatory expressions used by Wagner’s detractors against both the composer and his supporters, presenting them in a structured format intended for reference and, at times, amusement.

-Great masters as bad students
+"Great masters" as "bad students"

-Impotence or ignorance
+Impotence and ignorance

 Brahms uninspired...
 Not without a sense of humor, the composer claimed that "his best ideas came to him in the morning, when he was shining his shoes."

 According to the critiques featured in the Lexicon of Musical Invective, Johannes Brahms is crowned with the title of "impotence":

 Like God the Father, Brahms sought to create something out of nothing...
 Enough of this sinister game!
 It will suffice to know that Mr. Brahms has managed to find, in his Symphony in E Minor, the language that best expresses his latent despair: the language of the most profound musical impotence.